-The idea for a "Half-Norwegian (on the Mother's Side) American Bar Assn." was hatched one night in 1989 by lawyer/journalist Roger M. Grace while his wife was attending a meeting of the Italian American Lawyers Assn.
+The idea for a "Half-Norwegian (on the Mother’s Side) American Bar Assn." was hatched one night in 1989 by lawyer/journalist Roger M. Grace while his wife was attending a meeting of the Italian American Lawyers Assn.
 Grace pounded out a column in which he bemoaned that half-Norskies such as he had no bar association of their own, and jokingly vowed to form one, to meet every 17th of May.

 A friend of his, then-attorney Larry Crispo (later a Superior Court judge), clipped the column from the Metropolitan News-Enterprise and sent it to Grace, with the suggestion scribbled on it that such a group actually meet.
 It did, in late May of that year, convening at the Biltmore Hotel.
-Elected as the first president was then-Los Angeles Municipal Court Judge Robert Swasey (since deceased) — who was half-Norwegian on his mother's side.
+Elected as the first president was then-Los Angeles Municipal Court Judge Robert Swasey (since deceased)—who was half-Norwegian on his mother’s side.
+Swasey noted he almost didn’t come, thinking the meeting announcement that he saw may have been a gag.

 The president of the Los Angeles City Council, John Ferraro (since deceased), did understand that it was for real.
 He came with a congratulatory scroll from the city.